department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

 - formData: The current form data.
 - schema: The current JSON Schema for the field.
 - errorMessages: The error messsage object (if available) for the field.
+- currentIndex: Used to select the correct field data to validate against

 Every validation function should update the errors object with any errors found.
 This is done by calling its `addErrors()` method.
 Here's an example: